fepz/ciaa-apps/README.md

-# ciaa-apps
+# EDU-CIAA-NXP examples
-Example programs using the EDU-CIAA-NXP board.
+Example programs for the EDU-CIAA-NXP board using LPCOpen, FreeRTOS, etc